 - To seek to transform unjust structures of society, to challenge violence of every kind and to pursue peace and reconciliation

 - To strive to safeguard the integrity of creation and sustain and renew the life of the earth

-One of the important strategies of the commission has encouraging every Parish to play a pro-active role in this environmental care.
+One of the most important roles of the commission is to encourage every parish to play a pro-active role in environmental care.

 - Give leadership to the Church and its people in the way in which they can care for the environment.

 - Use the resources of God’s creation appropriately and to consider and act responsibly about the effect of human activity on God’s creation.

 - Facilitate and encourage the education of Church members and others about the need to care for the environment, use the resources of God’s creation properly and act responsibly about the effect of human activity on God’s creation.